 [7] Compensation, fees, and benefits are considered “excessive” for purposes of Section 956 when amounts paid are unreasonable or disproportionate to the value of the services performed by a covered person, taking into consideration all relevant factors, including, but not limited to: (1) the combined value of all compensation, fees, or benefits provided to the covered person; (2) the compensation history of the covered person and other individuals with comparable expertise at the CI; (3) the financial condition of the CI; compensation practices at comparable institutions; (4) the projected total cost and benefit to the CI for post-employment benefits; and (6) any connection between the covered person and any fraudulent act or omission, breach of trust or fiduciary duty, or insider abuse with regard to the CI.

-[8] See E. Weinberger, Fed Faces Heat From Fellow Regulators on Banker Bonus Proposal, BLOOMBERG LAW (May 8, 2024), located at https://news.bloomberglaw.com/banking-law/fed-faces-heat-from-fellow-regulators-on-banker-bonus-proposal
+[8] See E. Weinberger, Fed Faces Heat From Fellow Regulators on Banker Bonus Proposal, BLOOMBERG LAW (May 8, 2024), located at https://news.bloomberglaw.com/banking-law/fed-faces-heat-from-fellow-regulators-on-banker-bonus-proposal.

-Allen Overy Shearman Sterling US LLP is a limited liability partnership organised under the laws of the State of Delaware.
+Allen Overy Shearman Sterling US LLP is a limited liability partnership organized under the laws of the State of Delaware.
 Allen Overy Shearman Sterling US LLP is affiliated with Allen Overy Shearman Sterling LLP, a limited liability partnership registered in England and Wales with registered number OC306763 and with its registered office at One Bishops Square, London E1 6AD.
 It is authorized and regulated by the Solicitors Regulation Authority of England and Wales (SRA number 401323).
 The term partner is used to refer to a member of Allen Overy Shearman Sterling LLP or an employee or consultant with equivalent standing and qualifications.
 A list of the members of Allen Overy Shearman Sterling LLP and of the non-members who are designated as partners is open to inspection at its registered office at One Bishops Square, London E1 6AD.